 What is B2B PR?

-In this article, Lorraine Emmett addresses the most commonly asked questions about B2B PR; what it is, what it’s for, how PR adds value and how to evaluate whether it’s doing a good job.
+Are you looking to release the potential of your B2B technology brand?
+This article addresses the most asked questions about B2B PR; what it is, how Public Relations adds value and how to evaluate whether it’s doing a good job.

 What is Public Relations (PR)?